 Not only was this a special day for us, but Shawnee had a “Family Day ” event going on and and skiers and riders of all ages were dressed in costume on the slopes.
 As we approached the lodge, families were making snow sculptures…there was music and laughter everywhere, and Eric was just another kid having fun on the slopes!

 For Eric, his parents, and me, this day outdoors and all that led up to it was a gift.
-Eric made amazing progress, took more steps toward a better life.
+We were Skiing For TBI Healing and Eric made amazing progress, took more steps toward a better life.

 Sort of makes you wonder about what you could be doing, doesn’t it?
 Eric’s challenges are clear, but what challenges do you face that keep you from getting outdoors, having fun and making your world better?
 And what do you do that you could share with someone who faces challenges in life?
 For another view of this, see Cassie Willner’s story on volunteering for Vermont Adaptive Ski & Sports.